bhatia4404/MultiTenantNotesApp/README.md

    ```

 5. **Access the application**

-   Open [http://localhost:3000](http://localhost:3000) in your browser
+   Open [http://localhost:3000](http://localhost:3000) in your browser.

 ### Database Setup

 The application requires the following tables in Supabase:

 - `tenants`: Organization data and subscription information
 - `users`: User accounts with tenant associations
 - `notes`: Notes with tenant and user relationships

-Sample SQL schema is available in the `db` folder.
+A sample SQL schema is available in the `db` folder.
+You can run this schema in your Supabase SQL editor to set up the necessary tables.

 ## API Documentation